 Yes!
 The 4YG contract is an agreement between you and Cedar Crest College that we will both take certain steps to ensure you graduate in 4 years.
 Choosing not to sign a 4YG contract doesn’t prevent you from graduating in 4 years, but it also means that you won’t have the additional resources and protections provided by the 4YG contract if you aren’t able to graduate in 4 years.

 If you change your major after you sign a 4YG contract, that contract is voided.
 If you are changing your major after you’ve completed 30 credits, you may be able to sign another 4YG contract, depending on the new major you’ve selected.
-Talk to your advisor or the 4YG Coordinator to see if you are eligible to sign a new 4YG.
+Talk to your advisor or the Director of Academic Advising to see if you are eligible to sign a new 4YG.

 LAC courses: CCC 101 College Life and your First Year Seminar (FYS) course must be taken in the Fall semester of your first year, and CCC 102 Exploring Your Future must be taken in the Spring semester of your first year.
 WRI 100 College Writing should also be taken in the Spring semester of your first year.
 Otherwise, you may choose to take the rest of your LAC courses in a different order than that described in the 4YG academic plan.
 Please keep in mind, however, that some LAC courses may also be pre-requisites for classes in your major, and taking them later than recommended may prevent you from progressing in your major in a timely fashion.
 Remember, too, that your major may recommend that you take certain LAC courses in conjunction with certain major courses because the material or time commitment required for these courses complement each other.